tobi11153/ECOI2223_02_frontend/README.md

-Frontend for a e-commerce website i made for a universy dev web project.
+Frontend for a e-commerce website i made for a universyt dev web project.